wp-plugins/watchcountcom-wordpress-plugin/readme.txt

 = What else should I know about the WCCWPPI? =

 * Please don't hesitate to read or post **comments and questions** on our [mini-forum](http://www.WatchCount.com/go/?link=wp_gcwccwppi "Get support on our 'mini-forum'...")
 (Global Conversations page) –- login to post with an account you probably already have.
 * If you use our plugin, please be sure to join our [WCCWPPI Notification Alerts list](http://www.WatchCount.com/go/?link=wp_i_pi_alerts "Get notified about important WCCWPPI information...") so we can email you about **critical updates** and information.
-(Don't worry - we're not spammers, and we hate junk mail as much as you do.)
+(Don't worry - we're not spammers and we hate junk mail as much as you do.)
 * By default, the WCCWPPI displays a small WatchCount.com logo/tagline/backlink, but you can disable this on the Admin/Settings page.
 If you had entered an ePN CampID on the Settings page, your ePN tracking links will display within the plugin **100%** of the time if our backlink is enabled, or 50% of the time if you opt to suppress it.
 * Comprehensive information about this plugin (including FAQ, live demo blog, screenshots, and documentation) is located [on our website](http://www.WatchCount.com/go/?link=wp_i_pi "WCCWPPI information at WatchCount.com...").
 * **=> Already using** our plugin?
-Please consider taking a quick moment to rate it -- see the right sidebar (thanks so much!).
+Please consider taking a quick moment to rate it -- see the right sidebar up above (thanks so much!).

 . . . [**\[:: DOWNLOAD ::\]**](http://www.WatchCount.com/go/?link=wp_download "Download the WatchCount.com WordPress Plugin...") the WatchCount.com WordPress Plugin now! . . .